JohnCoates/Aerial/Readme.md

 **Please note :** Starting with Catalina, Aerial will only notify you of new versions, but won't be able to automatically update itself.
 This is a limitation of macOS Catalina.

+**Trying Apple Silicon and missing Aerial ?** See [the end of this comment](https://github.com/JohnCoates/Aerial/issues/1006#issuecomment-656750594) on how to get Aerial working there.

 Installation instructions (latest versions require macOS 10.12 or above) :

 1. Quit **System Preferences**.